Shaw Primary Academy Love Reading!

 Shaw Primary Academy Library Bus!

-This term has seen the grand opening of our new school library - the big blue double deck bus!
+The Autumn term saw the grand opening of our new school library - the big blue double deck bus!

 What an exciting term the Spring was for reading!!!